With Internships, Money Isn’t Always the End Game

-Ever since I can remember, I’ve always had a passion for writing.
-It was the one part of me — the one talent – that I was completely confident in, something that no one could take away from me.
+Since I can remember, I’ve had a passion for writing.
+It was the one part of me — the one talent — in which I was completely confident, something that no one could take away from me.

 However, whenever I tell people I want to be a writer, they often ask me what kind I want to be.
 I am still unable to respond.
 Some people might see my uncertainty about the future as a lack of focus, but it’s not.

 In fact, this is what I like most about my ambition to be a writer.
 I like the ambiguity, not knowing where this passion will take me.
 However, three years ago, I wouldn’t have been singing the same tune.

 I remember the feeling as a high school sophomore navigating through annual college fairs.
 I debated whether to tell college representatives that I was interested in studying English.
 It wasn’t as if I was passionate about studying anything else other than English, but that I was worried about the practicality.

 What high-paying job could I get with a degree in English?
 What if I am not able to churn out bestsellers like Suzanne Collins or Stephanie Meyer and make millions?